krisztianloki/ess_plcfactory/README.md

 If no IOC repository is specified the IOC will still be created but without any git operations.

+A `run_ioc.sh` script is created in the output directory that you can use to run and test the IOC.
+By default, autosave files will be written to /tmp but you can change that by changing the `AS_TOP` variable in `run_ioc.sh`

 #### Requirements of IOC generation

 There are a couple of configuration details that PLCFactory needs to know about to generate an IOC.
 These are: